GoGo Logo of A Phone

 • 1 tbsp honey

-• 1/2 cup mixed berries of your choice (like strawberries, blueberries, raspberries, blackberries)
+• ½ cup mixed berries (strawberries, blueberries, raspberries, blackberries)

 Instructions

-1. In a small bowl, combine the Greek yogurt, honey, and vanilla extract.
+1. In a bowl, mix Greek yogurt with honey and vanilla.

-3. Layer half of the mixed berries on top.
+3. Top with half of the berries and granola.

 Tagged: